farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/search-tree-rao/search-tree-rao.md

 ### Remedial actions considered

-For Capacity calculation process, FARAO search-tree considers the following remedial actions :
+For Capacity calculation process, CASTOR considers the following remedial actions :
 - Preventive remedial actions (fully shared) hereafter “PRA”
 - Curative remedial actions (shared after critical outage) hereafter “CRA” (not yet implemented...)

 ### Linear Remedial actions

 The impact of some types of remedial actions on flows could be considered to be linear: optimization of HVDC setpoints and optimization of generation unit setpoints.
-In addition to these, FARAO search-tree also considers phase shifter transformers as linear remedial actions.
+In addition to these, CASTOR also considers phase shifter transformers as linear remedial actions.

 A phase shifter transformer (PST) is defined by its range of acceptable tap settings.